-Black Friday is creeping up on us, which means it's time to start thinking about holiday gifts if you want to skip the last-minute seasonal stress.
-One option is to avoid shopping all together.
+Want to skip last-minute seasonal stress?
+Avoid shopping all together.
 Instead, swap out the physical gift with a donation in a friend's or loved one's name to an organization whose mission he or she supports.

 There are a lot of obvious reasons why this is a good idea: Your gift will do some good at a time when we desperately need it, there are a ton of great organizations that rely on funding, and most of us have way too much stuff anyways.
 There's also no reason that gifting a donation should be considered any less personal or thoughtful than any other gift.
 You can find one that aligns perfectly with the gift receiver's interests; you just need to do your research.